ChuanhuiLiu/ChuanhuiLiu.github.io/_posts/docs/2025-02-06-variational-inference.md

 ---
-title: "Variational Inference for LLM?"
+title: "Variational Inference for SFT in LLM"
-last_modified_at: 2025-02-07
+last_modified_at: 2025-02-18
 header:
   teaser: "/assets/images/illustration/VI+LM.png"
-excerpt: "Summary of ICLR 2024 oral paper 'Amortizing Intractable Inference in Large Language Models'"
+excerpt: "Summary of ICLR 2024 oral: 'Amortizing Intractable Inference in Large Language Models'"
 permalink: /:categories/:title/
 breadcrumbs: true
 categories:
   - Notes
 tags:
   - LLM
   - Variational Inference
 toc: true
 ---

+TL;DR:  A novel method for fine-tuning large language models (LLMs) to sample from intractable posterior distributions using amortized Bayesian inference and Generative Flow Networks.

 ### 1.Introduction
-Large Language Models (LLMs) are trained to predict the next token in a sequence, effectively compressing vast amounts of knowledge.
-However, they struggle with certain tasks that require more sophisticated inference, such as sequence continuation, infilling, and constrained generation, due to the **intractability** of posterior distributions.
-This paper proposes using **amortized Bayesian inference** through a noval **Generative Flow Networks (GFlowNets)** to address these challenges.
+Autoregressive LLMs are limited to generating text via start-to-end token prediction, making tasks like constrained generation (e.g., infilling, sequence continuation) or multi-step reasoning intractable due to the **computational complexity** of sampling from posterior distributions.
+For example, chain-of-thought reasoning involves inferring latent reasoning steps, which traditional methods like MCMC or reinforcement learning (RL) struggle to handle efficiently

+The core idea introduces GFlowNet fine-tuning, a diversity-seeking reinforcement learning framework, to amortize inference over intractable posteriors.
+By training LLMs to match target distributions (e.g., uniform sampling in constrained tasks), this method avoids mode collapse common in RL approaches like PPO and improves sample diversity.

 ### 2.Problem: Intractable Posterior Inference in LLMs
 LLMs model the probability of a sequence $x$ as: